 Tupac would’ve turned 45 today.
 Each passing birthday is a reason to rejoice, reflect, and mourn one of the most important rappers of our time.
 Perhaps the most important.

 The teaser is short, showing mostly b-roll and narration from a woman’s voice that I believe represents his mom, the late Afeni Shakur.
-There’s only a few quick glances at Demetrius Shipp Jr, the man who is playing the role as Tupac.
-The resemblance is astounding, there’s no question that he's Pac’s splitting image, but casting is only one half the battle when it comes to representing someone’s life on the big or small screen.
+There are only a few quick glances at Demetrius Shipp Jr, the man who is playing the role as Tupac.
+The resemblance is astounding, there’s no question that he's Pac’s spitting image, but casting is only one half the battle when it comes to representing someone’s life on the big or small screen.